saipasyanthi/ExpressTolling/README.md

 This is a sample Java Application (version 1.8)

-Calculate the distance and cost between the two end points.
-Where cost=0.25/km
+Calculate the distance and cost between the two end points from the Json file where cost=0.25/km

 ## How to Run